How To: Setup an mTLS Certificate with OAuth 2.0 Authentication

 From Certificate Management, you can easily add, view, and manage mTLS certificates in your environment.
 After adding a certificate to your environment, you have a few options for how and where to link services to the certificate.
 In this article, you'll see how to link a certificate to a service when adding the service in Services Administration.

-TIP These instructions assume you already added the certificate to your environment's Certificate Management page.
-To learn how, search for the Certificate Management article in our In-Product Help.
+These instructions assume you already added the certificate to your environment's Certificate Management page.
+Learn how to add certificates using our Certificate Management.

 Adding an OAuth 2.0 Authentication Service to Services Administration